Spiritual-Entanglement/rumc-snsg/Revelation/08-TheChurches.md

   - Leadership problems around those who are instructing or influencing the congregations.
     - Ephesus is very tough and harsh on teachers
 	- Pergamum is allowing teaching that is weakening their faith.
-	- Thyatira has a false prophet leading people away from faith.
+	- Thyatra has a false prophet leading people away from faith.
 - Jesus is urging the churches to maintain a distinctive identity.

 ### Ephesus - Rev 2:1-7